DarrenHobern/limerice/index.md

     <a href="/inspection">
       <h2 class="post-title">Inspection</h2>
       <p class="post-excerpt">Our range of inspection services will help ensure your safety and compliance across the electrical industry in the High Risk area.
-        Please note: We are not certified to inspect anything relating to the "Mining Sector"
+        Please note: We are not certified to inspect anything relating to the "Mining Sector".

     </p>
     </a>